Learning through atypical "phase transitions" in overparameterized neural networks: non-convex overparameterized neural classifiers

-{\em Overparameterized non convex tractable models.} Here we consider mainly two cases of non-convex RFM for binary classification, one with two layers and one with three.
-The two-layer neural network has random weights in the first layer (the ``random features'') and a second layer with $N$ binary weights $\boldsymbol{w} \in \left\{ -1, 1 \right\}^N$ that are learned.
+{\em Overparameterized non-convex tractable model.} Here we consider a non-convex RFM for binary classification with two layers.
+We consider random weights in the first layer (the ``random features'') and a second layer with $N$ binary weights $\boldsymbol{w} \in \left\{ -1, 1 \right\}^N$ that are learned.
 Indeed, using binary weights suffices to make the overall learning problem highly non-convex.
-The three-layer network also has a first random layer, followed by a second layer of continuous weights that are learned, and a final layer that performs majority voting.
-For simplicity, we will provide all the details for the binary two-layer model here, leaving the details of the continuous models to the Supplementary Information (SI).
-Numerical results on deep architectures which corroborate the analytical findings will also be given in the section~\ref{sec::3}.

-Given a $D-$dimensional pattern $\boldsymbol{\xi}$ as input, we define its projection into the $N$-dimensional random features space as:
+In the model, each pattern $\boldsymbol{\xi}$ is generated on a hidden manifold, of dimension $D$, and projected as a pattern $\boldsymbol{\tilde\xi}$ on a visible feature space of dimension $N$.
+This models the common situation in which the raw input data is highly redundant, and its effective dimensionality is much lower.
+The projection is defined by:

 where $F$ is a $D\times N$ feature matrix and $\sigma\!\left( \cdot \right)$ is a non-linear activation function.
-In the following we will consider for definiteness $\sigma(x) = \text{sign}(x)$ and a feature matrix of the Gaussian Orthogonal Ensemble (GOE) type, i.e. every element of $F$ is a standard normal Gaussian; however our analytical results are valid for any $\sigma(\cdot)$ and every matrix having independent random entries with matching first and second moments, and that satisfy the hypothesis of the Gaussian Equivalence theorem~\cite{Mei2019,Goldt2020,gerace2020generalisation} (details in the SI).
+In the following we will consider for definiteness $\sigma(x) = \text{sign}(x)$ and a feature matrix of the Gaussian Orthogonal Ensemble (GOE) type, i.e. every element of $F$ is a standard normal Gaussian; however our analytical results are valid for any $\sigma(\cdot)$ and every matrix having independent random entries with matching first and second moments, and that satisfy the hypothesis of the Gaussian Equivalence theorem~\cite{Mei2019,Goldt2020,gerace2020generalisation,goldt2021,hu2020}; see the details in the Supplementary Information (SI).

 The corresponding output of the network is: